-- The requirement of a satisfactory command of the English language as referred to in Article 6.1 paragraph 3 is met by passing the TOEFL test, the IELTS test, the Cambridge Advanced English test (CAE) or the Cambridge Proficiency in English test (CPE).
-The TOEFL test is passed if a minimum score of 550 (paper-based) or 80 (internet-based) has been obtained.
-The IELTS test is passed if a minimum score of 6.0 has been obtained, with no individual parts scoring lower than 5.5.
-The CAE or CPE test is passed when an A, B, or C has been obtained. - 2.
-Where applicable, the Examination Board may decide that the English language proficiency of the student applying for admission meets the scores referred to in paragraph 1 without explicit proof of successful completion. - 3.
-The provisions of paragraphs 1 and 2 shall apply mutatis mutandis to the requirement referred to in Article 6.2.
+- The requirement of a satisfactory command of the English language as referred to in Article 6.1 paragraph 3 is met by passing the TOEFL iBT test, the IELTS Academic test, the Cambridge Assessment English C1 Advanced (previously: CAE) or the Cambridge Assessment English C2 Proficiency (previously: CPE).
+The TOEFL iBT test is passed if a minimum score of 80 (internet-based) has been obtained.
+The IELTS Academic test is passed if a minimum score of 6.0 has been obtained, with no individual parts scoring lower than 5.5.
+The Cambridge Assessment English C1 Advanced or the Cambridge Assessment English C2 Proficiency is passed when an A, B, or C has been obtained.
+Test results must not be older than two years at the time the application for admission is made.
+Students must be able to demonstrate at the time of application that they have the required language level.
+If no test results are submitted, the application cannot be considered unless there is a situation as described in paragraph 2 or paragraph 3. - 2.
+Exemption from the language proficiency requirements set forth in paragraph 1 of this Article shall in any case be granted, with due observance of paragraph 3, to students who possess - a. pre-university diploma (vwo) or a comparable international diploma from a country to be determined by the Examination Board; - b.
+Bachelor's or Master's degree in an English-taught program, obtained at Tilburg University, another Dutch university, or a university abroad; - c. passport from one of the following countries: United States of America, Canada, United Kingdom, Ireland, Australia, and New Zealand. - 3.
+Where applicable, the Examination Board may decide that the English language proficiency of the student applying for admission meets the scores referred to in paragraph 1 without explicit proof of successful completion. - 4.
+The provisions of paragraphs 1 through 3 shall apply mutatis mutandis to the requirement referred to in Article 6.2.